Michael-J-Son/Lending_Club_Capstone/README.md

 __3) Feature Modification__
  * Average FICO range of borrower have been derived from upper and lower boundary FICO range of borrower.
- * Target feature (loan_status) has been converted into a binary classification feature.
+ * Target feature (loan_status) has been converted to a binary classification feature.

 __4) Target Feature Visualization__
  * It is evident from the pie chart that the given data is imbalanced data.